 Pet-friendly yacht vacations are increasingly popular and available.
 Do inquire, since some restrictions may apply, and we would like to assure your pet can be accommodated.

 12. What is the most popular destination to charter?

 There are two popular regions.
-Eighty percent of the yacht charter industry’s activity is located in the US and British Virgin Islands and Caribbean in general.
-Predictable, favorable weather all year makes it possible.
+Eighty percent of the yacht charter industry’s activity is located in the US and British Virgin Islands and the Caribbean in general.
+Predictable, favorable weather all year makes this possible.
 Hint: head south to the Grenadines for Hurricane season (July-November).
 The next most popular region is the Mediterranean.
-Thirdly, the New England region’s seafaring heritage and cultural diversity makes Boston, Newport, the Hamptons and their gorgeous nearby islands like Nantucket an attractive option during late Spring, Summer and early Fall.
+Thirdly, the New England region’s seafaring heritage and cultural diversity make Boston, Newport, the Hamptons and their gorgeous nearby islands like Nantucket an attractive option during late Spring, Summer and early Fall.

 13. How far in advance should I book my yacht charter?

 For best results and the broadest array of options, we suggest you begin your yacht charter planning process with us one year in advance, especially if you plan to go during High Season.
 Having said that, we are well acquainted with many yachts and crews, and can often manage your request with shorter notice, but this may require some quick action on your part to be sure all the necessary credentials and requirements are handled thoroughly.
 Of course, the selection of available yachts can be limited if you try to book last-minute during high season.

 No question is unimportant, so please contact us if you have one.